sp-tarkov/build/README.md

 ## Tagging Strategy and Build Types

-The CI/CD pipeline of the SPT-AKI project uses specific tagging conventions to trigger different types of builds.
+The CI/CD pipeline of the SPT project uses specific tagging conventions to trigger different types of builds.
 This allows for a more nuanced approach to building and deploying code.
 Below is an explanation of the build types recognized by the workflow and the tagging required for each.

 ### Release Builds
 - **Tagging Convention**: Semantic versioning (e.g., `v1.2.3` or `1.2.3`).